tnwinc/TA-browscap_express/README.md

    wget -O browscap.csv http://browscap.org/stream?q=BrowsCapCSV
 4. Restart Splunk.

+The optional configuration file, browscap_lookup.ini, allows changing the default location of the browscap_lite.csv (cache) file.

 # Usage #
 To use:
 The lookup expects a field named "http_user_agent".
 In the search bar,